 It was unlike any festival I’ve been to – bigger, better, friendlier, crazier.
 I’ve never experienced anything like it before and the sense of community is amazing.
 I’m not much of a crier, but I cried every day at Glastonbury.
 It was emotional – in a good way.

-So I thought I’d let you in on a few of the top tips I picked up on my first time at the festival, the things I wish I’d known before I went.
+So I thought I’d let you in on a few of my top Glastonbury tips – all the things I wish I’d known before I went.
 I hope they help you get prepared and make the most of your Glasto experience!

 Tips for Your First Glastonbury Festival